 Gross Anatomy

-The spinal cord is located inside the vertebral canal, which is formed by the foramina of 7 cervical, 12 thoracic, 5 lumbar, and 5 sacral vertebrae, which together form the spine.
-The spinal cord extends from the foramen magnum down to the level of the first and second lumbar vertebrae (at birth, down to second and third lumbar vertebrae).
-See the image below.
+The spinal cord is located inside the vertebral canal, which is formed by the foramina of seven cervical, 12 thoracic, five lumbar, and five sacral vertebrae, which together make up the spine.
+The spinal meninges ensheathe the spinal cord and are continuous with the cranial meninges through the foramen magnum.
+The spinal cord extends from the foramen magnum down to the level of the first and second lumbar vertebrae (at birth, down to the second and third lumbar vertebrae), where it terminates as the conus medullaris, which narrows into the filum terminale anchored to the dorsum of the coccyx (see the image below).
+[1]

 The spinal cord is composed of the following 31 segments:

 The spinal nerves consist of the sensory nerve roots, which enter the spinal cord at each level, and the motor roots, which emerge from the cord at each level.
-The spinal nerves are named and numbered according to the site of their emergence from the vertebral canal.
-C1-7 nerves emerge above their respective vertebrae.
+These nerves attach to the cord as a linear series of dorsal (afferent fibers) and ventral (efferent fibers) nerve rootlets.
+[1] The spinal nerves are named and numbered according to the site of their emergence from the vertebral canal.
+C1-C7 nerves emerge above their respective vertebrae.
 C8 emerges between the seventh cervical and first thoracic vertebrae.
-The remaining nerves emerge below their respective vertebrae.
-See the image below.
+The remaining nerves emerge below their respective vertebrae (see the image below).

 Ventral and Dorsal Roots